Join the movement to save wildlife

-With its 2015 income reaching almost $1,500m, TripAdvisor Inc.’s influence on the tourism industry is immense.
-But it is choosing to profit from the horrific abuse of wild animals in tourist entertainment rather than help protect them.
+With its 2015 income reaching almost $1.5bn, TripAdvisor’s influence on the tourism industry is immense.

-Last year The University of Oxford reviewed188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
-TripAdvisor’s Viator sells tickets for a number of these exact types of attractions.
-We have approached TripAdvisor on numerous occasions but they have been reluctant to work with us and are failing to take action to protect wild animals.
+Last year, the University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
+Viator, which TripAdvisor acquired in 2014, sells tickets for a number of them.